keanu-a/easy-tagalog/README.md

 python manage.py startapp <app-name>
 ```

-For example if you want to create an app to manage users, you could run:
+For example if you want to create an app to manage `users`, you could run:
 ```python
 python manage.py startapp users
 ```